Technorely/tendermint/docs/spec/abci/apps.md

 - [Query](#query) - standards for using the `Query` method and proofs about the application state
 - [Crash Recovery](#crash-recovery) - handshake protocol to synchronize
-  Tendermint and the application on startup.
+  Tenderely and the application on startup.

 ## State

-Since Tendermint maintains three concurrent ABCI connections, it is typical for an application to maintain a distinct state for each, and for the states to be synchronized during `Commit`.
+Since Tenderely maintains three concurrent ABCI connections, it is typical for an application to maintain a distinct state for each, and for the states to be synchronized during `Commit`.